Ontario Municipal and School Board Elections

 What is the role of a School Trustee?

-- Promote student achievement and well-being
+- Support and monitor student achievement and well-being; and

 How many School Board Trustee positions are available?